How To Build An Athletic Physique

 Condition Like an Athlete

-You don’t need to be running marathons, but you do need some gas in the tank.
-Athletic cardio isn’t about steady-state treadmill slogs—it’s about being able to go hard, recover fast, and do it again.
+You don’t need to log endless miles or train like you’re prepping for a marathon, but you do need to have some gas in the tank.
+Athletic cardio isn’t about cruising on a treadmill for 45 minutes while watching Netflix.
+It’s about being able to go hard, recover quick, and repeat.

-You’re not training to survive a 5K—you’re training to chase someone down, win the last round, or walk off the field without gasping for air.
-Big difference.
+You’re not training to survive a fun run.
+You’re training to win the last round, to chase someone down, to walk off the field like it was no big deal.
+Whole different mindset.

 Consistency Beats Perfection